-Bayern Munich is on and off the pitch a club of absolute world class, and a must for everyone who likes southern German culture.
-A visit to the Allianz Arena is a combination of top football and good Bavarian beers, you can't make us much happier.
+Bayern Munich is an absolute world-class club on and off the pitch and a must-visit for everyone who likes southern German culture.
+Expect a combination of top football and good Bavaria beers.
+You can't make us happier than that.

 Allianz Arena

-After initially a lot of scepsis, the Bayern fans have embraced the three-tier arena in the meantime.
-Bayern Munich is the only resident since 2017, after the financially struggling city rivals of 1860 Munich couldn't pay the rent anymore.
-Bayern changed the seats immediately in a pattern for the club, with the club's name and a giant crest all over the tiers, to make it more of a home for FC Bayern.
-An imposing stadium, where the fans sit close to the pitch.
-During evening matches, the outside of the arena is beautifully lit up, with the color depending of the home team: red for Bayern, white for the German national team.
+After a lot of scepticism, Bayern's fans have started to embrace the three-tiered arena.
+Since 2017, Bayern Munich is the only resident of the Allianz Arena after the city's rivals 1860 Munich couldn't pay the rent anymore due to financial struggles.
+Bayern immediately changed all the seats into a pattern for the club, with its name and giant crest all over the tiers, to make it feel more like home.
+It's an imposing stadium where fans sit close to the pitch.
+In the evening, the outside of the arena is beautifully lit up.
+It's red when Bayern plays there and white when the German national football team plays in the arena.

 Olympiastadion

 The Olympiastadion of München is with its famous roof one of the most iconic stadiums in football history.
-Holy ground for Germans and Dutch people who celebrated their greatest football triumph here, and above that, for many years the home of Bayern Munich and 1860 Munich.
-For Bayern it might had become a little bit outdated, it still is a monument for the city and sport in general.
+Holy ground for Germans and Dutch people who celebrated their greatest football triumph here.
+On top of that, it was the home of Bayern Munich and 1860 Munich for many years.
+For Bayern, it became a little bit outdated, but it still is a monument for the city and sport in general.

-The Olympiastadion is situated on the Olympiapark in the north of the city, and a must-see when you are in Munich.
-For a couple of euros you can walk freely in the park and the stadium.
+The Olympiastadion is situated in the Olympiapark in the north of the city.
+It's a must-see when you are in Munich.
+For a couple of euros, you can walk freely in the park and the stadium.
+Currently, it's the home ground of Türkgücü Munich.

 Marienplatz

-The Marienplatz is the central square of the city where Bayern Munich almost every year appears to celebrate the league title with the fans, traditionally on the balcony of the Rathaus, the town hall and eye-catcher of the square.
+The Marienplatz is the main square of Munich.
+It's where Bayern Munich celebrates their titles with the fans.
+Something they've gotten very used to.
+Traditionally, the players appear on the balcony of the Rathaus, the town hall and the main eye-catcher of the square.

 FC Bayern World

-Walk from the Marienplatz into the Weinstraße, where you have after 80 meters on your left hand the in 2020 opened FC Bayern World: a seven-storey building with a beautiful fan store, luxurious hotel rooms and two restaurants.
-You can also marvel some great trophies won by the club over the years.
+If you walk from the Marienplatz into the Weinstraße, you will find FC Bayern World 80 metres in on your left.
+It's a seven-storey building with a beautiful fan store, luxurious hotel rooms and two restaurants.
+You can also spot some great trophies the club has won over the years.

 Städtisches Stadion an der Grünwalder Straße

-In the south of Munich there's according to some purists the most beautiful stadium of of the city, the Städtisches Stadion an der Grünwalder Straße.
-At this Grünwalder Straße played Bayern and 1860 their home matches until 1972, when the Olympiastadion was completed.
-Currently, 1860 is back in this gem with its uncovered terracing, and also the reserve squad of Bayern plays here.
+According to some football purists, you will find the most beautiful stadium in Munich in the south: Städtisches Stadion an der Grünwalder Straße.
+From 1860 to 1972, Bayern played their home matches here.
+Currently, 1860 Munich is back playing in this gem with its uncovered terracing, as well as the reserve squad of Bayern Munich.

 Säbener Straße